Oraegbuayomide10/CGIAR-Wheat-Growth-Stage-Challenge-by-CGIAR-Platform-for-Big-Data-in-Agriculture/README.md

 # Summary of Approach
-Create an ensemble from a library of diverse models with different architectures and augmentations.
+Create an ensemble from a library of diverse models with different  and augmentations.
 All models are pretrained models and they are fine-tuned on the dataset.
 Made use of Google Colab GPU.

+architectures
 # Model Architecture

-The following architecturs are included in the library of models:
+The following architectures are included in the library of models:

 1. Resnet
 2. Vgg16_bn